Estimated reading time: 7 minutes

 As you can see from the example below, there are 11 employees listed, a,b,c, etc.

-The next column shows their average scores as well as an overall average score (3.4) for all employees.
+The next column shows their average scores and an overall average score (3.4) for all employees.

 In the next column, you can see the percent increase awarded to each employee based on the predetermined criteria.